-NOTE: Make sure that the fan's connector is oriented properly.
-Do not force the connector.
+NOTE: Make sure that the fan's connector is oriented to fit properly.
+Do not force the connector into the slot.

 2. Fasten the four captive screws on the rear of the chassis.

 Replacing the Motherboard

 To replace the motherboard, remove the existing motherboard assembly, then install the new motherboard assembly.